emin63/ox_profile/README.md

 used for specialized purposes only."
 Hopefully the core python developers will not make major changes to such a useful function.

-In any case, the most interestig class is the `Sampler` class in the `ox_profile.core.sampling` module.
+In any case, the most interesting class is the `Sampler` class in the `ox_profile.core.sampling` module.
 This class has a run method which does the following: